alexeymhv/adop-cartridges-cookbook/_docs/recipes/git-clone.md

 ---
 layout: docs
-title: How do I clone from git?
+title: How do I clone from Gerrit?
 permalink: /docs/recipes/git-clone/
 ---